polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ---

+## Node

+A node correlates to a running instance of a blockchain client; it is part of the [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) network that allows blockchain participants to interact with one another.
+Substrate nodes can fill a number of roles in a blockchain network.
+For instance, [validators](#validator) are the block-producing nodes that power the blockchain, while [light-clients](#light-client) facilitate scalable interactions in resource-constrained environments like [UIs](https://github.com/paritytech/substrate-connect) or embedded devices.

 ## Nominated Proof-of-Stake (NPoS)

-A means of determining a set of validators (and thus authorities) from a number of accounts willing to commit their stake to the proper (non-Byzantine) functioning of one or more authoring/validator nodes.
-This was originally proposed in the Polkadot paper and phrases a set of staked nominations as a constraint optimisation problem to eventually give a maximally staked set of validators each with a number of supporting nominators lending their stake.
+A means of determining a set of [validators](#validator) (and thus [authorities](#authority)) from a number of accounts willing to commit their stake to the proper (non-[Byzantine](#byzantine-failure)) functioning of one or more [authoring](#author)/validator nodes.
+The Polkadot protocol describes validator selection as a constraint optimization problem to eventually give a maximally staked set of validators each with a number of supporting nominators lending their stake.
 Slashing and rewards are done in a pro-rata manner.

 ---